okeeffed/cheat-sheets/Kubernetes/Kubernetes-Udacity.md

 Because you also know a bunch of automation is required, logging etc becomes super important.

 ### How to learn k8s

+Info overload, so many tools - what is the fastest way to become productive?
+The reply was Kubernetes.